Ventilation Vs Exhaust Fans: What Is The Difference?

 Applications of Exhaust Fans

-Kitchens: To remove cooking odors and smoke.
+• Kitchens: To remove cooking odors, smoke, and grease.

 Applications of Ventilation Fans